hubret/Insipid/README.md

 # Insipid-wip
-(will be) a simple calendar that reads json files
+a simple calendar that reads json files

 ## Goals
 - runs in browser in a local setting